CREATIVE CODING

 This is a selection of some of my recent projects that use programming as a tool to create generative installations and works of art.

-The Creative Machine
+The Creative Machine (ARCHIVE 2017)

 In this series I wanted to question the notion that only humans can be artists.
 Recently I read an article about a monkey in Indonesia who stole a photographer's camera and took a picture of himself with it (link).
 Obviously the monkey wasn't aware of what it was doing, it was simply coincidence that his finger clicked the shutter button at the right moment to capture a well exposed and focused image.
 However, when the camera's owner tried to publish the photo he was told that he could not claim copyright because the photo was not his work, even if it was taken with his camera.
 Ultimately I believe that as artificial intelligence develops further, the same reasoning will eventually have to be applied to computers.
 In this project I developed a code that creates generative works of art entirely from scratch without any user input whatsoever.
 I have given the computer the tools required to create work that is truly original -- images I would never have been able to make myself.
 As a result I don't believe I am fully able to take credit for what my code has created.
 I have given the machine the ability to "think" creatively, but ultimately the thoughts my computer has are entirely its own.
 It is a collaboration between human and machine.